LukaMarr/dropbox-paper/README.md

 ![Dropbox Paper for Mac Icon](icon.png) <br>

 This is not an official Dropbox product.
-Paper logo by [Dropbox](https://medium.com/dropbox-design). <br> There are two Dropbox Paper unofficial Mac apps
+Paper logo by [Dropbox](https://medium.com/dropbox-design). <br> There are two Dropbox Paper unofficial Mac apps. <br>
 - [Dropbox Paper Mac by mituoh](hhttps://github.com/mituoh/Dropbox-Paper-Mac)
 - [Paper for Mac by williambout](https://github.com/williambout/paper-for-mac)